Magneto-Chiral Anisotropy in Josephson Diode Effect of All-Metallic Lateral Junctions with Interfacial Rashba Spin-Orbit Coupling

-To rule out the possibility that $\eta$ is affected by the relative orientation between the applied field and the in-plane $\langle 110 \rangle$ anisotropy axis of GaAs/Fe, we repeat the same measurements with a weak link consisting only of non-magnetic materials.
-Cu(\SI{50}{nm})/Pt(\SI{3.5}{nm})/Nb(\SI{40}{nm}) films are sputtered on a Si/SiO$_2$ substrate (sample~B).
-This combination induces Rashba SOC at the Cu/Pt interface~\cite{Sanchez_2014, Yu_2020} while simultaneously allowing for long-range Cooper pair transport through the Cu layer~\cite{Bergmann_1987, Schneider_2024}.
-Lateral JJs [see inset of Fig.~\ref{controls}(a)] are fabricated following the same methods as for the first sample, and the same measurement routine is applied.
-The resistance of sample~B is shown in Fig.~\ref{controls}(a) as a function of temperature and exhibits a sharp edge around $T=\SI{8.0}{K}$, indicating the superconducting transition of the Nb leads, and a second, broader transition near \SI{5.0}{K} that is attributed to the proximitized junction area.
-A Josephson current appears for $T<\SI{5}{K}$ and yield $I_\textrm{c}R_\textrm{n} \approx \SI{26}{\micro V}$ (see Supplemental Material~\cite{SupplMat}).
-The low resistance $R \approx \SI{30}{m\Omega}$ between \SI{5.0}{} and \SI{8.0}{K} reflects the thickness if the Cu layer.
-Above \SI{8.0}{K}, $R = \SI{1.3}{\Omega}$.
-Similarly to sample~A, we acquire IV curves under $B_\textrm{ip}$ at various angles $\theta$.
-Before each field sweep the sample temperature is brought to \SI{9}{K} -- which is above the $T_\textrm{c}$ of the Nb leads -- and field-cooled at the respective field.
-We extract $I_\textrm{c}$ and calculate the diode efficiency $\eta$ shown in Fig.~\ref{controls}(b).
-Compared to Fig.~\ref{intro}(f), the maximum diode efficiency is reduced by more than half, and the noise level is increased.
-Nevertheless, the same qualitative chirality is observed, exhibiting a maximally negative polarity at $\theta = -75^\circ$, a vanishing diode factor around $0^\circ$, and an increasing effect of positive polarity as $\theta$ approaches $+45^\circ$.
-Larger angles were not experimentally accessible.
-Note that the individual $\eta$ traces shown in Fig.~\ref{controls}(b) are offset to overlap at zero magnetic field.
-For raw data and discussion of the zero-field offset, see Supplemental Material~\cite{SupplMat}.
-The similarity of the results for both samples suggests that the effect is most likely related to Rashba-type SOC rather than the Fe-magnetism of sample~A.
+We repeat the same measurements on non-magnetic weak links in order to substantiate the influence of Rashba SOC and rule out the in-plane $\langle 110 \rangle$ uniaxial magnetic anisotropy of GaAs/Fe~\cite{Bayreuther_2012} as the source of the diode effect.
+Sputtered Si/SiO$_2$/Cu(\SI{50}{nm})/Pt(\SI{3.5}{nm})/Nb(\SI{40}{nm}) films (sample~B) induce Rashba SOC at the Cu/Pt interface~\cite{Sanchez_2014, Yu_2020}.
+A lateral JJ is fabricated following the same methods as for the first sample.
+The device's critical temperature is near \SI{5}{K}, and IV characteristics for $T<\SI{5}{K}$ yield $I_\textrm{c}R_\textrm{n} \approx \SI{26}{\micro V}$ (see Supplemental Material~\cite{SupplMat}), which is comparable to literature values for similar Cu weak links~\cite{Senapati_2023, Garcia_2009}.
+Similarly to sample~A, we record IV curves under $B_\textrm{ip}$ at various angles $\theta$.
+Before each field sweep the sample temperature is brought to \SI{9}{K} -- which is above $T_\textrm{c}$ of the Nb leads -- and field-cooled at $\pm \SI{200}{mT}$.
+This procedure eliminates the hysteretic effect of previous field sweeps as described below, and ensures a well-defined initial state.
+For sample~A, this step was not necessary due to the larger diode efficiency.
+We extract $I_\textrm{c}$ and calculate the diode efficiency $\eta$ shown in Fig.~\ref{intro}(f).
+Compared to Fig.~\ref{intro}(e), the maximum diode efficiency is smaller.
+Nevertheless, the characteristic Rashba-like magnetochiral anisotropy is observed, where the polarity of $\eta(B_\textrm{ip})$ gradually changes from positive at $\theta = -75^\circ$ to negative at $+45^\circ$, with the sign change occurring around $0^\circ$.
+A larger range of angles was not accessible experimentally.
+Note that the traces at $\theta = +30^\circ$ and $+15^\circ$ in Fig.~\ref{intro}(f) are slightly shifted to cross with the other curves at zero magnetic field (see Supplemental Material~\cite{SupplMat} for details).
+Importantly, the polarity of the diode effect is the same for both Fe/Pt and Cu/Pt systems.
+This is consistent as Fe and Cu share a similar work function ($W_\textrm{Fe}\approx\SI{4.7}{eV}$, $W_\textrm{Cu}\sim\SI{4.5}{eV}$), thus producing the same sign for the Rashba SOC when interfaced with Pt ($W_\textrm{Pt}\sim\SI{5.6}{eV}$)~\cite{Haynes_2016}.
+The similarity of the results for both samples suggests that the effect is most likely related to Rashba-type SOC rather than the ferromagnetic Fe film of sample~A.